-The Company currently has one active equity compensation plan, the 2007 Equity Compensation Plan (the 2007 Plan), which provides for the grant of incentive stock options, non-qualified stock options and stock appreciation rights with respect to up to 20 million shares of common stock of the Company, subject to adjustment for stock splits, reclassifications, mergers and other events.
-Permitted grantees under the 2007 Plan include employees, non-employee directors and consultants who perform services for the Company.
+Outstanding grants under the 2007 Plan will continue according to the terms in effect before the plan merger, but the outstanding shares will be issued or transferred under the 2014 Plan.
+Permitted grantees under the 2014 Plan include employees, non-employee directors and consultants who perform services for the Company.
 The plan is administered by the Compensation Committee of the Board of Directors of the Company.
-The Company has only granted non-qualified stock options under the plan.
+The Company has only non-qualified stock options outstanding under the 2014 Plan.